nbkhope/getting-started-react-native/GUIDE.md

 #### Making the TextInput work

 The TextInput component is nice, but it does not quite work yet.
 You have to add an event listener that will set its value in the component state variable everytime you type anything.
-To do that, add the onChangeText attribute to the TextInput component:
+To do that, add the onChangeText property to the TextInput component:

 ```
 <TextInput